 Step 3.
 The carbon is then used to make different types of inks and paints.

-This product has collected 1.6 billion micrograms of particulate matter, which equates to cleaning 1.6 trillion liters of air.
+This product has collected 1.6 billion micrograms of particulate matter, which equates to cleaning 1.6 trillion litres of air.
 This product is available through Kickstarter.
 You can check it out there.
 With little support, this product can really make a big difference out there.